Home > Snoring > What is Snoring?

 What is Snoring?

+If you snore, you owe it to yourself to get screened for sleep apnea.
 Studies have shown that snoring presents a bigger risk factor for stroke and cardiac arrest than smoking, being overweight, and having high cholesterol.
 While being a snorer may not always adversely affect the sufferer, it’s usually those around them who experience sleep disturbance caused by snoring.

 Left untreated, OSA can significantly raise your risk of heart attack and other medical emergencies.
 By reducing strain to your cardiovascular system through improved sleep quality, you can enhance your overall wellness.